dotnet-school/dotnet-streaming-aks/README.md

 # gRPC Streaming with Dotnet and Docker

-In this tutorial we will create a grpc streaming server, test it with a gRPC GUI client and then write a console app that can connect to a gRPC streaming service.
+In this workshop we will create a grpc streaming server, test it with a gRPC GUI client and then write a console app that can connect to a gRPC streaming service.

 This will be helpful for anyone who is just getting started with gRPC in a new project.